 - 2018 – David Mellor

 ABOUT THE LOGO: The Hall of Very Good™ Induction logo is courtesy of Todd Radom, the creative mind behind some of the sports world’s more iconic logos.
-Radom has created logos for the Los Angeles Angels, Washington Nationals, Milwaukee Brewers and the World Baseball Classic.
+Radom has created logos for the Los Angeles Angels, Washington Nationals, Milwaukee Brewers, the World Baseball Classic and Big3 basketball league.